qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 ```

 The `aValidFacilitator` function is a [test data builder]() to construct a
-specific Facilitator instance.
-The `errors` property of the facilitator object
+Facilitator instance.
+The `errors` property of the facilitator object contains
-contains information on any validation errors, currently represented by e.g.
+information on any validation errors, currently represented by e.g.
 `emailMissing` which means that the email attribute is missing or in some other
 way invalid.

 Test names can sometimes feel superflous.
-If the test implementation is self
+If the test implementation is self-explanatory.
-explanatory.
 Does the name of the test add much in the following code?

 ```haskell
  describe "Home route" do